ImperialCollegeLondon/RCDS-data-processing-with-r/README.md

 # Data Processing with R

-Building on the material covered by R Programming, this workshop will introduce the _tidyverse_ packages, which support advanced data processing and visualisation in R.
+Building on the material covered by *R Programming*, this workshop will introduce the _tidyverse_ packages, which support advanced data processing and visualisation in R.

+The following topics will be covered:

 - R as a data-handling environment
 - The _tidyverse_ packages